• Home

 9. Poet Secret Admirers.
 Poets have often been known to write little (poetic) notes to their friends.
 Cut out poets and a favorite verse and leave them anonymously for your friends.

 10. Poet in a Cupcake!
 Celebrate Poet in a Cupcake Day to cap off Take Your Poet to School Week.
-Whether you use our cut ‘n color cupcakes (watch for a printable coming soon) or you bake your own and stick your favorite poet in the top, share some sweet poet love with your friends.
+Whether you use our cut ‘n color cupcakes (scroll down for printable) or you bake your own and stick your favorite poet in the top, share some sweet poet love with your friends.

 Celebrate with a New Theme Every Day of Take Your Poet to School Week